FVTC/courses/pages/exams/cpp-practical2-9.24.24.md

    - A default constructor that initializes the name to "Unknown" and the age to 0.
    - A constructor that takes a name and age as parameters and sets the name and age of the person.

 > [!NOTE] You can create a `Person.cpp` file if you want, but it is not required.
-Additionally, you can create mutator methods for the name and age if you want, again it is not required.
+Additionally, you can create accessor methods for the name and age if you want, again it is not required.

 ### Main Function Requirements